ursus-maritimus-714/NYT-XWord-EDA-Individual-Solver-2/README.md

 The rightmost column/bottom row per matrix shows the correlation between IS2 solve times for individual puzzles and a puzzle day-specific, time decay-weighted version of the 10-*prior* (to a given puzzle) puzzle moving average.
 For both 15x15 puzzles and 21x21 puzzles, this (positive) correlation was stronger than any other measured feature correlation to IS2 solve time.
 This finding generates a prediction that recent (relative to a puzzle date to be predicted) solver form per puzzle day will be more predictive of performance on a novel puzzle than will be any grid or answer (or clue) feature

 **Figure 10.
-Correlation Heatmapping of IS2 Individual Puzzle Performance vs Grid, Clue, Answer and Past Performance Features**
+Correlation Heatmapping of IS2 Raw Solve Times vs Grid, Clue, Answer and Past Performance Features**
 ![image](https://github.com/ursus-maritimus-714/NYT-XWord-EDA-Individual-Solver-2/assets/90933302/dea301ac-b2e8-4768-9e90-2b0d67f0d621)
 *<h5>These correlation heatmaps are derived from N=887 15x15 (left panel) and N=141 21x21 (right panel) puzzles solved by IS2.*